 8. “THE WORLD IS A VILLAGE” MURAL | Roanoke

-In Grandin Village, the artist known as "Toobz" left his mark on Cups, a beloved local coffee shop.
+In Grandin Village, the artist known as "Toobz" left his mark on the neighborhood with this creative mural.
 The graffitist called his piece “The World is a Village,” as it features faces of diversity within Roanoke.
 This isn’t the only work you’ll find by Toobz.
 For extra points, find “Humanists” and “Orange You Coming In?”